Erin Taylor Young Mentoring & Editing Services

-- I’ve had a literary agent, but that doesn’t mean I think an agent is right for everyone.
+- I have a literary agent, but that doesn’t mean I think an agent is right for everyone.

-- I’ve taught at writing conferences including the ACFW national conference, the Mount Hermon Christian Writers Conference, the Florida Christian Writers Conference, the Write To Publish conference, Oregon Christian Writers conference, the Write Well Sell Well conference, and the OWFI conference.
+- I’ve taught at writing conferences including the ACFW national conference, the Mount Hermon Christian Writers Conference, the Florida Christian Writers Conference, the Write To Publish conference, Oregon Christian Writers conference, the Colorado Christian Writers Conference, the Write Well Sell Well conference, and the OWFI conference.

 - My deepest passion is the Word of God, and bringing His truth, whether in my own books or in the books of other authors, to readers.

 Are you ready to start a writing career?
 Or take your career to the next level?

 You’ll send me 10 pages of your work (either fiction or nonfiction), and I’ll determine the areas you need to refine to take your work to the next level.
 We’ll talk about writing technique (arc, voice, clarity, anecdotes, dialogue, structure, POV, character development, etc.), resources, genre, industry expectations, target audience, felt needs, etc., and come up with a plan.

 You can tackle that plan on your own, or if you want, we’ll tackle it together through mentoring sessions.
 These sessions are hour-long video calls with instruction and critique on your progress.
 You pay for as many or as few sessions as you need to progress through each facet of craft that you wish to improve.
 Contact me to get started!

 Maybe you just have a question or two about, say, three-act structure, or inciting incidents, or proposals.
 Do you really even need to write a proposal?
 Maybe POV is a mystery to you.
 Or you’re not sure whether your book is (or should be) a memoir, a prescriptive book, or a devotional.
 Or maybe you’re thinking about switching genres and you want advice.